Data Scaling for Navigation in Unknown Environments: DISCUSSION FUTURE WORK

 We show that training end-to-end visual navigation policies on large-scale data enables generalization to unseen environments across different geographic regions.
 These policies significantly outperform environment-specific, in-domain policies, even when evaluated in a zero-shot manner.
 Our results highlight geographic diversity as a main driver of generalization.
 While performance gains from adding more data from a fixed set of locations saturate quickly, increasing the number of distinct training locations reduces navigation errors following a power-law relationship.

 These results suggest several promising directions for future research.
 Extending the analysis to other domains, such as off-road navigation or aerial robotics, would help assess the generality of our findings.
 We also observed variation in the utility of data across training environments, as reflected in downstream policy performance.
-A more fine-grained understanding of the underlying causes of this variation is an important direction for future work.
-Finally, while we focus on map-free navigation, many real-world systems can leverage coarse maps (e.g., OpenStreetMap) to provide additional context.
-Whether such information can further improve generalization of learning-based systems remains an open question.
+A more fine-grained understanding of the underlying causes of this variation is an important direction for future work - what kind of demonstrations are the best for learning navigation?
 Overall, we hope these findings motivate continued investigation into dataset composition and data scaling strategies for navigation and robot learning.